maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 the limit cone we're looking for.
 However, a mere bijection is not enough since all the examples above also require that any triangle factored through $$u$$ must be commutative.
-This suggests that we're in fact looking for a natural isomophism whose naturality condititions will make these triangles commute.
+This suggests that we're in fact looking for a natural isomophism whose naturality conditions will make these triangles commute.